Nadeau-Innovations/site/content/post/tesla-bot/index.md

 It is a simple and straightforward humanoid robot design that uses position control with force-torque sensors.
 The primary goal of this prototype appears to be to get something moving as quickly as possible.
 Robustness and reliability also received a lot of attention, which I appreciate, as this will be an important element of making real-world applications successful.
-This prototype was not designed for dyanmic and smooth motions, like we see with other robot designs, such as Boston Dynamic's Atlas.
+This prototype was not designed for dynamic and smooth motions, like we see with other robot designs, such as Boston Dynamic's Atlas.

-My biggest concern is that there doesn't seem to be any regard for instrinsic safety.
+My biggest concern is that there doesn't seem to be any regard for intrinsic safety.
 Stiff joints, high-ratio gears, and a heavy body makes for a lot of moving mass and inertia that needs to be considered from a risk assessment perspective.

 Alternatively, this was all designed in just a few months and the team appears to be working very efficiently and can iterate without concern for costs.
-In terms of the engineering triangle, the team have the benefit of focusing on **good** and **fast**, without having to worry about targeting **cheap**.
+In terms of the engineering triangle, the team is focusing on **fast**, then **good**, and has the benefit of not worrying about **cheap**.

 ![The engineering triangle.](triangle.jpg)

 ## Controls, Mobility, and Locomotion

-As other experts have noted, that gait looks a little wobbly in the prototype, most likely due to the design using planetary rollers with force sensors which makes the motion jerky and unnatural.
+As other experts have noted, the demonstrated gait looks a little wobbly in the prototype, most likely due to the design using planetary rollers with force sensors which makes the motion jerky and unnatural.
 The controls stack and walking behaviour appear to be the similar the ASIMO robot, which was presented back in the early 2000s, so nothing novel was seen here.
 This is [Zero Moment Point (ZMP) locomotion](https://en.wikipedia.org/wiki/Zero_moment_point) with the addition of toe off.